qurit/PyTheranostics/CONTRIBUTING.md

 9. **Merge the PR:**
     - Once approved, click the `merge` button.
 The PR and associated issue will be closed automatically.
+    - Once merged, it is safe to delete the branch, it can easily be re-opened from the pull request page.

 ---